LIVE MORE LIFE, BE MORE iIrish

 Also in June …

-In Ireland, the first Monday of June (June 1st this year) is “June Bank Holiday.”
+In Ireland, the first Monday of June (June 1st this year) is the “June Bank Holiday.”
 It’s a public holiday, observed as a day off for the general population.
 Schools and most businesses are closed.

 The weather in Ireland is usually mild and pleasant at this time, so families use the long weekend to spend time outdoors when possible.
-Popular activities include picnics and barbeques (similar to Memorial Day weekend in the United States), camping, sailing, outdoor music festivals and sporting events.
+Popular activities include picnics and barbeques (similar to Memorial Day weekend in the United States), camping, sailing, outdoor music festivals, and sporting events.

 Gaelic Words of the Month